VimanyuAgg/umlparser/README.md

 ```
 * All the Java source files will be in the "default" package.
 That is, there will be no sub-directories in the source folder.

+## Project scope:
+**Static and Abstract Notation**:  Static and Abstract notation in UML are usually denoted as "underline" and "italic", but rarely used in practice.
+Parsing this is not a requirement for this project.
+**Relationships Between Interfaces**:  Although conceptually possible in UML, relationships between Interfaces (i.e. inheritance, dependencies) are rarely thought of in practice and generally bad practice.
+As such, this project does not expect parser to detect these situations.

 ## Associated Waffle Board link:
 http://waffle.io/VimanyuAgg/umlparser